Lecture outline

 Expert Q&A

-Although Dr. Mozzachio was able to answer most questions submitted during the live event, remaining questions were answered by email and are posted below.
+Dr. Schott was able to answer most questions submitted during the live event, however remaining questions were answered by email and are posted below.

 RACE approval

-This program 776-36251 is approved by the American Association of Veterinary State Boards (AAVSB) Registry of Continuing Education (R.A.C.E.) to offer a total of 1.00 CE credits to any one veterinarian and/or 1.00 veterinary technician CE credit.
+This program is approved by the American Association of Veterinary State Boards (AAVSB) Registry of Continuing Education (R.A.C.E.) to offer a total of 1.00 CE credits to any one veterinarian and/or 1.00 veterinary technician CE credit.
 This RACE approval is for Category Two: Non-Scientific Clinical using the delivery method of Interactive-Distance/Non-Interactive Distance.
-This approval is valid in jurisdictions which recognize AAVSB RACE; however, participants are responsible for ascertaining each board’s CE requirements.
-RACE does not “accredit” or “endorse” or “certify” any program or person, nor does RACE approval validate the content of the program.
+This approval is valid in jurisdictions which recognize AAVSB RACE.